Facing Layoff, An IT Employee Makes A Bold Counteroffer

 If the company's performance declined on his watch, he should give up some or all of that up as well.

-Want to think you're powerless (Score:1)
+Want to think you're powerless (Score:4, Insightful)

 You have to try to stand up.